 1. Bhangarh Fort, India

 Such is the belief of Bhangarh Fort being the most haunted place in India that entry into its premises at night is absolutely forbidden.
-There are two main origins to its creepy demise.
-The first speaks of a holy man who didn't want any other house to eclipse his own and whereby going against his will would destroy the entire fort city—the consequences as presumably shown today.
+There are two main origins to its creepy reputation.
+The first speaks of a holy man who didn't want any other house to eclipse his own, so much so that going against his will led to the destruction of the entire fort city.

-The second involves a curse; a wizard who tried to drug a local princess by infusing a perfume with a love potion; and said princess who saw through his trickery and threw the potion onto a boulder which ultimately crushed him.
-Before he died, he cursed Bhangarh to its destruction and thus, the city never witnessed any rebirths, suffered an invasion, and the 10,000 people who lived there at that time—including the princess—were killed.
+The second involves a curse, of a wizard who tried to drug a local princess by infusing a perfume with a love potion.
+The princess saw through his trickery and threw the potion onto a boulder which ultimately crushed him.
+Before he died, he cursed Bhangarh to its destruction and thus, the city never witnessed any rebirths and suffered an invasion.
+The 10,000 people who lived there at that time—including the princess—were killed.

 Today, the abandoned fort city is open for tours in the day but after sunset, it is said that anyone who enters will never make it out.
 Locals have claimed to hear a woman screaming and crying, bangles breaking and strange music emanating from the fort.
 There have even been instances of a special fragrance lingering in the air along with ghostly shadows.

 Even if you don't believe in the paranormal, you have to admit the Island of the Dolls does give a creepy vibe.
 Accessible via a two-hour canal ride from Mexico City, the so-called tourist attraction is located in a remote area deep in the woods where a reclusive Julian Santana Barrera lived.
 The story begins with Barrera discovering the body of a young girl who had drowned in a nearby canal.
 Despite not being directly responsible, he blamed himself for not being able to save her.